 I’d heard of book SOUNDTRACK CDs, but not one with all original songs.
 I love stuff that hasn’t been done before and sounds I haven’t heard (I play my cello like a guitar for godsakes!).
 Songs I’d written interwove with my stories, so it was cool to put snippets of them in my Audiobook.
 That led to the “Everybody But You SOUNDTRACK.”

 Most of the songs were recorded with great equipment in houses that were unoccupied (people on vacation etc.).
-For my song “Sleeve” I rode a bus to San Francisco with a hard drive, and Joe Gore (PJ Harvey, Aimee Mann) recorded killer-hook guitar parts.
-The estimable John Altman (Bjork, Nick Drake) surprisingly returned my phone call, and wrote crazy-great string parts on 2 songs.
-Nels Cline (Wilco, Thurston Moore) popped in for a punky tune, and Justin Meldal-Johnsen (Beck, NIN) played unbelievable bass on “Smaller,” a song that I play cello with a guitar pick.
+For my song “Sleeve” I rode a bus to San Francisco with a hard drive, and Joe Gore (PJ Harvey, Tom Waits, Aimee Mann) recorded killer-hook guitar parts.
+The estimable John Altman (Bjork, Nick Drake) surprisingly returned my phone call, and wrote crazy-great string parts on 3 songs.
+Nels Cline (Wilco, Thurston Moore) popped in for a punky tune, and Justin Meldal-Johnsen (Beck, NIN) played unbelievable bass on “SMALLER,” a song that I play cello with a guitar pick.
 Patrick Warren (Fiona Apple) did a mellotron—cello duet when someone died.
 The DEVO-esque feel in the song “Really?” came from the most talented craigslister ever (my ad said “Postal Service addiction required”).
 Being in a room recording with ridiculously inspired musicians—that’s heaven.